wazuh/wazuh-documentation/source/amazon/services/supported-services/server-access.rst

 Amazon configuration
 --------------------

 #. :ref:`Create a new <S3_bucket>` S3 bucket to store the access logs in it.
-(If you want to use an already created one, skip this step).
+If you want to use an existing one, skip this step.

 #.
 Go to Services > Storage > S3: